francesco-innocenti/Neuro_AI_Papers/README.md

 [Deep Neural Networks as Scientific Models](http://www.sciencedirect.com/science/article/pii/S1364661319300348) by Cichy & Kaiser (2019)

+This paper addresses the debate surrounding deep learning as a modelling framework for cognitive science from the perspective of philosophy of science and argues that ...

 [Deep Neural Networks in Computational Neuroscience](https://www.biorxiv.org/content/10.1101/133504v2) by Kietzmann, McClure & Kriegeskorte (2018)